erezge/Cura-AddThumbnailsPlugin/README.md

 # Cura-AddThumbnailsPlugin

-Cura post processing script for adding thumbnails to gcode file.
+Cura post processing script for adding thumbnails to the gcode file.
 This follows PrusaSlicer's thumbnail gcode embedding feature.

 If you are using OctoPrint, you can install https://plugins.octoprint.org/plugins/prusaslicerthumbnails/ and see the thumbnails in OctoPrint's dashboard.